Redistribution of Seats Act 1885: Provisions

 Apart from boundary changes, approximately 160 seats were new (or "liberated" as Gladstone described it) in England and Wales.
 The number of seats in Scotland was increased by 12, and the representation of Ireland in Parliament remained at 103 members, even though its population had declined relative to the rest of the United Kingdom, due to emigration which had continued since the famine.
 This arrangement was described by The Times as "...obviously dictated by a somewhat pusillanimous [weak-hearted] calculation that it was better to avoid a struggle with the Parnellite party."

-The number of seats had been fixed at 658 in the 1832 and 1867–8 legislation, but two two-member boroughs (Beverley and Bridgwater) and two single-member boroughs (Cashel and Sligo) had been disenfranchised for corruption.

 Consequences

 Cessation of dual-MP constituency pacts and majority-minority appeal

-The reduction in the number of two-member constituencies (elected by the bloc vote system) ended cross-party cooperation: before the Act, in many counties and boroughs the two main parties had agreed to nominate one candidate each, and no election was held.
-Contested elections became the norm after the Act: 657 of 670 seats were contested at the 1885 general election.
+The reduction in the number of two-member constituencies (elected by the bloc vote system) ended cross-party cooperation: before the act, in many counties and boroughs the two main parties had agreed to nominate one candidate each, and no election was held.
+Contested elections became the norm after the act: 657 of 670 seats were contested at the 1885 general election.

 Recognition of the middle and working classes

-The division of former two-member constituencies had a direct, clear consequence: it hastened the decline of the domination of Parliament by the aristocracy (formed of those who had won Royal and often military favour and their heirs, many of whom were accurately referred to as the 'landed gentry').
+The division of former two-member constituencies had a direct, clear consequence: it hastened the decline of the domination of Parliament by the aristocracy (formed of those who had won Royal and often military favour and their heirs, many of whom were accurately referred to as the landed gentry).
 After 1885, for the first time, MPs connected to industry and commerce outnumbered those closely related to the gentry.
-The Lords immediately stood out therefore as non-representative of the electorate; the "household suffrage" of 1885 gave the majority of men the vote; and by the end of 1918 all those aged over 21 could vote and some women.
+The Lords immediately stood out therefore as non-representative of the electorate; the "household suffrage" of 1885 gave the majority of men the vote; and by the end of 1918 all those aged over 21 could vote and most women.

 Nonetheless, the Lords and their sons, grandsons and nephews in the Commons continued to form the greater part of the Cabinet until the Asquith ministry – further, the Lords legally bore equal strength, save for their inability to initiate bills spending public funds since 1407, until Asquith's constitutional Parliament Act 1911.
 The House of Lords could veto or amend bills sent to them by the Commons.

 Electoral results and impact on strategy and attitudes

+When the Redistribution of Seats Bill was being considered in 1884–85, the limited vote had little support.
+The redistribution eliminated the three and four member districts and the use of the Limited voting system disappeared.

-Immediate expansion of the working class electorate caused the number of 'Lib/Lab' MPs to rise from 2 in 1874 to 13 in 1885.
-The Act's new seats saw a 1% single-party swing to the Conservatives and so a gain of only 10 seats and a similar gain of 11 seats by Independent Liberals, the latter often slightly more radical (redistributive) than both mainstream parties.
+Immediate expansion of the working class electorate caused the number of Lib/Lab MPs to rise from 2 in 1874 to 13 in 1885.
+The act's new seats saw a 1% single-party swing to the Conservatives and so a gain of only 10 seats and a similar gain of 11 seats by Independent Liberals, the latter often slightly more radical (redistributive) than both mainstream parties.